doars/staark/README.md

 )
 ```

-And that is it.
-You now know everything in order to be an expert at using staark.
+And that is almost everything.
+You now know most things in order to be an expert at using _staark_.
 For more details on the core library see the package's own [README](https://github.com/doars/staark/tree/main/packages/staark#readme).

 In addition to the core package there are other packages part of this repository to help you with the development of your application.